1931 Birmingham tornado

-In the evening hours of June 14, 1931, a deadly F3 tornado moved through the southern and eastern suburbs of Birmingham, England, killing 1 person and injuring 10 others.
+On the evening of 14 June 1931, a deadly F3 tornado moved through the southern and eastern suburbs of Birmingham, England, killing 1 person and injuring at least 10 others.
 The tornado caused significant damage along a 10 km path.

 Meteorological synopsis

-On June 14, 1931, a complex area of low pressure was situated over the British Isles, with two low pressure centers, one situated over the southern coast, and one over the Midlands, funnelling warm air over the British Isles.
+On 14 June 1931, a complex area of low pressure was situated over the British Isles, with two low pressure centers, one situated over the southern coast, and one over the Midlands, funnelling warm air over the British Isles.

 Throughout the day, thunderstorm development across England was rampant: A man lost his life in Newcastle upon Tyne after being struck by lightning, hail up to 50mm in diameter fell at Salisbury Plain, and many locations received rain totals in excess of 20 mm notably in Hall Green, Birmingham, where almost 25 mm of rain fell in the hour before the tornado struck.

+Severe flooding occurred across much of England, particularly in Birmingham, where the western side of the city suffered much damage when the rivers Rea and Bourne overflowed.
+Lightning struck a house in Kings Heath, injuring the occupants.

 The mean temperature for England in June 1931 was 14.4 C, slightly above average.